 Insurance: Jinaka has the appropriate public liability insurance for its activities.

-Jinaka Canoe Guides are now AALA (the Adventure Activities Licensing Authority) licensed; see details.
+Jinaka Canoe Guides are now AALA (the Adventure Activities Licensing Service) licensed; see details.

 Itinerary: Any proposed itinerary is an outline which will be followed subject to environmental factors, the most obvious of which is the weather.
 Your safety is paramount.
 Within this outline, we can be flexible and adapt activities according to personal and group decisions.